INTERVIEW AND PICTURES BY MARKO SYRJALA

 So that was the story of the name, how about the House of Lords logo, who did create it?

 Glenn Wexler.
 He is a guy that works for Geffen Records.
-He created it, designed it and trademarked it.
-He owns it but we can use it.
+He created it, designed it, and trademarked it.
+He owns it, but we can use it.
 He also owns the crown, the actual coat of arms, he owns it, but we still can use it

 Yes, I had no experience with anything except singing.
 That’s the only thing that got me to that point.
-I gained the experience afterwards working with great people.
+I gained experience afterward working with great people.
 Andy Johns did Led Zeppelin, my favorite band of all time.
-I ended up working on my first record with the guy who did Led Zeppelin, so to me that was a dream comes true in some other kind of universe.
+I ended up working on my first record with the guy who did Led Zeppelin, so to me, that was a dream comes true in some other kind of universe.
 I mean, I can’t even explain it.
 I would have thought that maybe I’d work with a great producer, but not the producer of someone I was so influenced by, you know.
-And for that producer to say to me, “James, you sing a song twice and it’s done.”
+And for that producer to say to me, “James, you sing a song twice, and it’s done.”
 And I’m thinking, “No, I want to sing it more, I want to sing it five times, ten times.”
 “No, you don’t have to.
 Twice is enough.”
 I was very honored by that.
 It was amazing.
 I’ll never forget it.

 Yeah, it was.
 It was the best dream come true.
 But you know what’s important?
 It’s never the people you play for.
 It’s to be able to play, period.
 I grew up playing clubs.
-I grew up playing clubs that were a 100 people, a 150 people a night and that led me to where I am today.
+I grew up playing clubs that were 100 people, 150 people a night and led me to where I am today.
 So when I look back at it and say, “Do you miss playing for 10,000 people?”
-Of course I do but that doesn’t make me think that I shouldn’t play for 100 people or 150.
+Of course, I do, but that doesn’t make me think that I shouldn’t play for 100 people or 150.
 I love music.
 When I hate what I’m doing, that’s when I stop.
 But I don’t, I love it, so I’m very fortunate and very lucky to be doing what I want to do.